atishdeoraj/Coastline-Model/README.md

 # Coastline-Model
 This repository contains the files required to run the coastline model developed by Atish Deoraj.

-*This software is free and and may be redistributed or modified to any extent by the user.
-This software has been developed for research purposes and the developers take no responsibility should the code not perform in the desired way.
+*This code is free and and may be redistributed or modified to any extent by the user.
+The code has been developed for research purposes and the developers take no responsibility should the code not perform in the desired way.

 File Breakdown: